sgrao001/MyBooks/oot/Observation of Thoughts.md

 Wars waged on, egged by the egos of lords, masquerading as ideology.

-No matter who won, both are diminished.
+No matter who wins, both are diminished.
 The lords will profit more if they collude to establish collective dominion over the serfs.
 But their egos goaded them to war.

 The disproportional distribution of wealth, ensures that the winning serfs will get little or none of the spoils of war.
 The losing serfs and their families will suffer pain, dishonor, years of servitude and abject poverty.
 Serfs will risk their lives and a great many will loose it.
 Blacksmith’s on both sides will profit, selling arrows, swords, spears and shields.
 Neighboring lords will smell blood in the water and join in, taking all they can.